This Is the One Time You Should Never Mismatch Your Shampoo and Conditioner

 And if you’ve ever wondered if it’s a serious suggestion—that somehow the ingredients in one brand of shampoo could have a catastrophic reaction with the ingredients in a different brand’s conditioner—most stylists say ‘no.’

 “[Brands] sell matching products because, well, they want to sell more product.
 By recommending that they work well together, they’re able to sell an entire line.
 A lot of it is marketing,” Susan Raffy, a cosmetic chemist and president of Susan Raffy Consulting, told Refinery 29.
 “The only way that brands could substantiate claims [that their products work better together] is if they tested their formulas against other brands.
 That’s expensive.
 It rarely happens.”

 In fact, most stylists recommend choosing a shampoo that addresses your hair’s needs as they are from the scalp to mid-length and a conditioner that suits it from mid-length to your ends.
 That means if you’ve got flat hair with dry ends, choose a volumizing shampoo and a hydrating conditioner.

 So what’s the outlier to this rule?
 Hair you’re treating for dandruff or itchiness.
 One Proctor and Gamble study found that pyrithione zinc, the active ingredient in Head & Shoulders cleanser, is decreased by 60 percent if users don’t follow up with the brand’s matching conditioner.
-This is how to find the best shampoo for your hair type.

 Moral of the story: Mix away, as long as you’re not treating your scalp for dandruff.